susumuota/deeplbox/README.md

 ## Limitations

-- In certain pages (e.g. Kaggle Notebooks), keyboard shortcut cannot get selected text because `window.getSelection()` returns empty.
-In that case, try context menu instead.
+- Keyboard shortcut does not work for local PDF files.
+In that case, use context menu instead.
 - When you use context menu, Chrome removes newlines from selected text because `info.selectionText` removes newlines.
 See [Linebreaks/newlines missing from chrome.contextMenus selectionText](https://bugs.chromium.org/p/chromium/issues/detail?id=116429)

 ## TODO